Q. What is melanoma?

 A. Most people have moles (also known as nevi).
-Atypical moles are unusual moles that are generally larger than normal moles, variable in color, often have irregular borders and may occur in far greater number than regular moles.
+Atypical moles are unusual moles that are generally larger than normal moles and variable in color.
+They often have irregular borders and may occur in far greater number than regular moles.
 Atypical moles occur most often on the upper back, torso, lower legs, head and neck.
 It is important to recognize that atypical moles are not limited to any specific body area — they may occur anywhere.
 The presence of atypical moles is an important risk factor for melanoma developing in a mole or on apparently normal skin.

 Q. What does melanoma look like?

 A. Recognition of changes in the skin is the best way to detect early melanoma.
-They most frequently appear on the upper back, torso, lower legs, head and neck.12,20 In females 15-29 years old, the torso/trunk is the most common location for developing melanoma, which may be due to high-risk tanning behaviors.12,20 If you have a changing mole, a new mole, or a mole that is different, make an appointment to see a board-certified dermatologist.
+They most frequently appear on the upper back, torso, lower legs, head and neck.12, 20 In females 15-29 years old, the torso/trunk is the most common location for developing melanoma, which may be due to high-risk tanning behaviors.12, 20 If you have a changing mole, a new mole or a mole that is different from the rest, make an appointment to see a board-certified dermatologist.

 If you notice a mole on your skin, you should follow the ABCDE rule, which outlines the warning signs of melanoma: